Canardoux/flutter_sound/examples/README.md

 Flutter Sound comes with several Demo/Examples :
 - [Demo](#demo) is a demonstration of what we can do with Flutter Sound.
 This Demo App is a kind of exerciser which try to implement the major Flutter Sound features.
 This Demo does not use the Flutter Sound UI Widgets
 - [WidgetUIDemo](#WidgetUIDemo) is an example of what can be done using the Flutter Sound UI Widgets
+- [RecordToStream](recordtostream) is an example showing how to record to a live Dart Stream
+- [livePlaybackWithBackPressure](#liveplaybackwithbackpressure) is an example showing how to play live data synchronously
+- [livePlaybackWithoutBackPressure](#liveplaybackwithoutbackpressure) is an example showing how to play live data asynchronously
+- [soundEffect](#soundeffect) is an example showing to play sound effects synchronously

 if Someone update this README.md, please update also the code inside Examples/lib/demo/main.dart and the comment in the header of the demo or example dart file.